-There are quite a few variations on elimination diets but all are based on the same premise.
-It is that we each have food sensitivities, if not outright allergies.
+There are quite a few variations on elimination diets but all are based on the same premise: that we each have food sensitivities, if not outright allergies.
 We may not be allergic enough for a doctor to detect a specific food as an allergen to us.
-But if we spend a certain amount of time (three weeks is often suggested) without eating the most common allergens, then add them back one by one, we can often learn which foods to stop eating for a longer period and which we can happily add back.
+But if we spend a certain amount of time (three weeks is often suggested) without eating the most common allergens, then add them back one by one, we can often learn which foods to stop eating for a longer period.

-We are about a week into an elimination diet to try to help with my grandson’s spitting up.
-My daughter-in-law has been eating gluten- and dairy-free for years.
-Most recipes on this blog have been designed to share at their house.
-Now, she was advised that she should also eliminate sugar, corn, soy, eggs, nuts, spicy foods, citrus, onions, and garlic, as well as broccoli and other members of the cabbage family.
-Since I love cooking with onions, most of my favorites are off the table, so to speak.
-So, onward to new favorites!
+We are about a week into an elimination diet for my daughter-in law, who already eats gluten-and-dairy free.
+Now we are trying to figure out what might help with my grandson spitting up.
+She was advised that she to eliminate sugar, corn, soy, eggs, nuts, spicy foods, citrus, onions, and garlic, as well as broccoli and other members of the cabbage family.
+These little muffins are pretty tasty!

 My hat’s off to those of you who are dealing with allergies and sensitivities to particular foods all the time!
 Many have said this: the most important thing to do is to focus on all the amazing foods one CAN eat – and there are lots.

 So far we like these muffins best with a combination of apples and dried, soaked apricots.
 That is the variation in the recipe below.
 If you want them slightly sweeter, substitute a date or two for some of the apple.

 Add leftover pumpkin to these muffins and other variations